PhasorFlow: A Python Library for Unit Circle Based Computing: Discussion

 \subsection{Limitations}

-\paragraph{Representational capacity.} The restriction to diagonal (phase-shift) feed-forward layers limits the representational capacity of VPCs and Phasor Transformers compared to full-rank linear transformations.
-While this is mitigated by the DFT and Mix gates, which provide structured off-diagonal coupling, the model cannot learn arbitrary linear maps.
+\paragraph{Representational capacity.} The restriction to diagonal phase-shift feed-forward layers limits the representational capacity of VPCs and Phasor Transformers relative to full-rank linear transformations.
+While structured off-diagonal coupling is provided by DFT and Mix gates, the VPC realizes a linear decision function in a fixed $\cos/\sin$ feature lifting and therefore cannot represent parity-type functions at any depth---a capacity ceiling analyzed in detail in a companion manuscript.
+Phase-native non-linear gates (\texttt{Saturate}, \texttt{Threshold}) are the natural route to higher capacity and are a priority for future work.

 \paragraph{Scale.} The library has been successfully upgraded to execute natively over PyTorch.
 Continuous Autograd graph tracking leveraging \texttt{torch.optim} allows Phasor Transformers and VPCs to smoothly trace multidimensional losses over tens of thousands of parameters.
 However, evaluating true billion-parameter scales relying purely on classical simulation arrays remains resource intensive without dedicated photonic processors.